ExpressionEngine/ExpressionEngine-User-Guide/docs/add-ons/pro-search/parameters.md

     {pro_search_category}
     {pro_search_search:number}

-WARN**Note:** do not include the square brackets in the variable names.
+WARN:**Note:** do not include the square brackets in the variable names.

 ### Inclusive values